Arkansas Hummingbirds Migration: 11 Majestic Aviators

 When Should I Put Up My Feeders for Arkansas Hummingbirds?

-Arkansas hummingbird enthusiasts should put out hummingbird feeders in March to attract the very earliest arriving migrating hummingbirds.
+Arkansas hummingbird enthusiasts should put up hummingbird feeders in mid-to-late March to attract the very earliest arriving migrating hummingbirds.

-The majority of Arkansas migrating hummingbirds will arrive in May.
+The majority of Arkansas spring migrating hummingbirds will arrive in April and May.

 Approximately one week after the arrival of the male hummingbirds, the females will follow.